sasha42/LED-controller/INSTALL.md

 ![wire and transistors](img/transistors-and-wire.jpg)

 We'll need to get a bit creative with this one.
-Place the 3 transistors on the protoboard, and bend them as shown in the picture below:
+Place the 3 transistors on the protoboard, with the flat metalic surface closest to the pwm driver.
+The text should be facing you.
+Now	 bend them as shown in the picture below:

 ![bent transistors](img/transistors-and-wire-assembled.jpg)